 - allow the children to explore and be adventurous safely.

-We currently employ 8 staff at St. Chad’s Pre-school.
+We currently employ 6 staff at St. Chad’s Pre-school.
 All are CRB checked and we provide regular training for our staff in terms of first aid and child protection.
-They have a combined 177 years experience of working in the childcare/education sector.
+They have over a hundred years combined experience of working in the childcare/education sector.

 As a member of the Early Years Alliance, we recognise that parents and carers are the first and most important educators of their children.
 Our staff see themselves as co-workers with you and, as such, there are many ways in which we encourage you to be involved in the pre-school:

 - help at sessions (please note, this can only happen once a term due to current child protection legislation);